maxatome/go-testdeep/doc/FAQ.md

 - [What about testing the response using my API?](#what-about-testing-the-response-using-my-api)
 - [Arf, I use Gin Gonic, and so no `net/http` handlers](#arf-i-use-gin-gonic-and-so-no-nethttp-handlers)
 - [How to add a new operator?](#how-to-add-a-new-operator)

+## Table of contents for all these functions/methods?

+Of course!
+See the [Godoc table of contents](toc.md#godoc-table-of-contents).

 ## How to mix strict requirements and simple assertions?